Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ### 1.2 Set the working directory for R
-Process of setting working directory is listed below:
+The process for setting the working directory is listed below:
-- Create a directory named "R" in your D Device.
+- Create a directory named "R" on your D: drive.
 - Create a sub-directory named "matchcasa1" in "R" folder.
 - Put the **rulechi.csv** file in the "matchcasa1" folder.
 - Put the **Output_Area_2011_to_Builtup_Area_Subdivision_to_Builtup_Area_to_Local_Authority_District_to_Region_December_2011_Lookup_in_England_and_Wales.csv** file in the "matchcasa1" folder.